How do I enroll into RDA?

 Upon submission of a mobile deposit you will receive a confirmation screen confirming your deposit has been received.
 You can also view recently submitted items (last 30-days) in the RDA transaction screen.
 Finally, you can also confirm your deposit in your account via online/mobile banking or on your statement after your deposit request has been processed.
 If we have an email address on your account, you will also receive an email confirmation that your deposit has been accepted.
 Mobile deposits are processed Monday – Friday after 10:00PM EST, with the exception of holidays.
 Items processed after 3:00PM EST are processed the following business day after 10:00PM.

 How should I endorse checks that I submit through RDA?

-Only your signature and the account number to which the deposit is being made to is required.
+Your signature, "for mobile deposit only", and the account number to which the deposit is being made are required.